-- Start of autumn term: welcome back; sign module choice form; review of academic progress; coursework; career choices - End of autumn term / start of spring term: review of academic progress; coursework; career choices; plans for summer - End of spring term: choice of next year's modules; review of academic progress; exam preparation; career choices; plans for summer - Summer term (either start or end of term): exams; review of academic progress; career choices; plans for summer; plans for Special Studies (2nd years); plans for life after university (finalists).
+- Start of autumn term: welcome back; sign module choice form; review of academic progress; coursework; career choices - End of autumn term / start of spring term: review of academic progress; coursework; career choices; plans for summer (e.g. work placements) - End of spring term: choice of next year's modules; review of academic progress; exam preparation; career choices; plans for summer - Summer term (either start or end of term): exams; review of academic progress; career choices; plans for summer; plans for Special Studies (2nd years); plans for life after university (finalists).

-Students with a serious case for a change of personal tutor should approach the Department Education Lead and/or Head of Department as appropriate.
+Students who wish to change their personal tutor should approach their Course Lead and/or Head of Department as appropriate.

-Students in financial difficulty should contact their personal tutor, Department Education Lead, and/or the Head of Department for details of College schemes to provide aid in terms of loans or additional grants.
+Students in financial difficulty should contact their personal tutor, their Course Lead, and/or the Head of Department for details of College schemes to provide aid in terms of loans or additional grants.
 Although the Department has no funds for such purposes, we may be able to provide advice on and assistance with applications to appropriate College or external bodies.

-3.4 Questionnaires
+3.3 Questionnaires